q6r/masteringdecisions/README.md

 To test the code just run the following

 ```
-go test -coverprofile=coverage.out
-go tool cover -html=coverage.out -o coverage.html
+./run_tests.sh
 ```

-These commands will run the *_test.go files and generate an html file that shows the code and what do the tests cover in the code.
+This command will run all testing and create a system.html file that can be previewed a the browser, to see which code is covered.

 # API